 1 Peter Agger, Robert S. Stephenson, J. Michael Hasenkam, A Practical Guide to Biomedical Research: for the Aspiring Scientist, Springer international publishers, 2017.
-Biomedical Research Methodology :Including Biostatistical Applications Paperback - 2 2011by Ranjan Das 3 C.R Kothari, Research Methodology, Methods & Technique; New Age International 3 Publishers, 2004 4 Y.P.
+2 Biomedical Research Methodology :Including Biostatistical Applications Paperback - 2 2011by Ranjan Das 2 C.R Kothari, Research Methodology, Methods & Technique; New Age International 3 Publishers, 2004 1 Y.P.
 Agarwal, Statistical Methods: Concepts, Application and Computation, Sterling Publs., 4 Pvt., Ltd., New Delhi, 2004 5 Richard C.Fries, Handbook of medical device design, Marcel Dekker Inc., 2001.

 AC 031 ENGLISH FOR RESEARCH PAPER WRITING

 (AUDIT COURSE - II)

-Pre-requisites L Т P С
+Pre-requisites L T P C

 2 - 0

-Evaluation SEE 60 Marks CIE IE 40 N A arks
+Evaluation SEE 60 Marks CIE 40 N 40 Marks

-Course O Course Objectives : The cours The course is taught with the objectives of enabling the student to: 1 Understand that how to improve your writing skills and level of readability 2 Understand the nuances of language and vocabulary in writing a Research Paper.
+Course Objectives : The course is taught with the objectives of enabling the student to: 1 Understand that how to improve your writing skills and level of readability 2 Understand the nuances of language and vocabulary in writing a Research Paper.
 3 Develop the content, structure, format of writing a research paper and produce original research papers without plagiarism

-Course O Course Outcomes: On compl On completion of this course, the student will be able to: CO-1 Interpret the nuances of research paper writing.
+Course O Course Outcomes : On compl letion of this course, the student will be able to: CO-1 Interpret the nuances of research paper writing.
 CO-2 Differentiate the research paper format and citation of sources.
 CO-3 To review the research papers and articles in a scientific manner.
 CO-4 Avoid plagiarism and be able to develop their writing skills in presenting the research work.
 CO-5 Create a research paper and acquire the knowledge of how and where to publish their original research papers